 The Serpent Power by John Woodroffe (nom de plume Arthur Avalon)

 This book is as fascinating as it is immensely informative.
 It combines the translations from Sanskrit of two ancient yogic texts, the Sat Chakra Nirupana (which is an investigation into the chakras by Swami Purnananda, dating back to the 1500s) and the Paduka Panchaka (a supplement to the Sat Chakra Nirupana, describing the symbology and elements that comprise kundalini).
 It’s a true treasure, and once again gives us a real link to the ancient wisdom around kundalini and tantra.
+Not the easiest read in the library, but bear with it.
+John Woodroffe was an extraordinary invididual and tantrika.

 Hatha Yoga Pradipika by Muktibodhananda Swami